julienherrero/awesome-list/README.md

 - [StephenVinouze/KinApp](https://github.com/StephenVinouze/KinApp) - A Kotlin In App Purchase library that lets you easily manage your billing process in Android
 - [StylingAndroid/Rialto](https://github.com/StylingAndroid/Rialto) -
 - [Subito-it/Esito](https://github.com/Subito-it/Esito) - Esito ambition is to be your return type for suspending functions.
+- [TEAM-PREAT/peekaboo](https://github.com/TEAM-PREAT/peekaboo) - 🌄 Kotlin Multiplatform library for Compose Multiplatform, designed for seamless integration of an image picker feature in iOS and Android applications.
 - [TakuSemba/CropMe](https://github.com/TakuSemba/CropMe) - Extremely Smooth and Easy Cropping library for you
 - [TakuSemba/MultiSnapRecyclerView](https://github.com/TakuSemba/MultiSnapRecyclerView) - Android library for multiple snapping of RecyclerView
 - [TakuSemba/Spotlight](https://github.com/TakuSemba/Spotlight) - Android Library that lights items for tutorials or walk-throughs etc...